How to Set Your Newborn Up For Lifelong Health (Part Two)

 Ideally, you should breastfeed exclusively for the first year.
 If you are not producing enough breast milk, you may try these tips to help to increase your milk production:

-1. Have close contact with your baby.
 Skin-to-skin contact with your baby, especially within the first hour of delivery, can stimulate breast milk production.
 Hold and touch your baby as much as possible.
 Sometimes it can be harder to breastfeed when you have had a C-section, so in that case it is especially important to get lots of physical contact with your newborn.

-3. Hydrate.
 Breast milk contains a high percentage of water and lots of water-soluble vitamins.
 Your water requirements will increase while breastfeeding.

-4. Eat non gluten-containing grains (if you can tolerate them).
 In many women, grains can stimulate milk flow.
 Only eat them if you don’t have a sensitivity to grains, as many people and especially those with autoimmune diseases do.
 I do not recommend that anyone eats grains that contain gluten.

 Breast milk is by far the best food you can give your baby, and partial breast milk is better than none at all.
 If you are completely unable to breastfeed, the next best option is breast milk from a donor.
 A friend or family member whom you trust, if they are breastfeeding, can be one great option.
 Try to find someone who has a baby close in age to your own–the composition of breast milk actually changes depending on how long a woman has been lactating.